sprestage/portfolio-legacy-rails4/README.md

 Implementation
 =======
 (listed most recent to oldest)

+######OmniAuth
+- Implement OmniAuth with twitter authentication.
+Also, I want to add github auth to this later.

 ######Ajaxification
 - Added a use Ajax and jQuery to add a little fun to creating and destroying a post on the index page.